Home > Keeping Quail

 Keeping quail for their eggs is certainly becoming more popular.
 Many are productive layers, and the price of quail eggs in the shops reflects their luxury status.

 If you long to start keeping poultry but have too little space, keeping quail could be the answer.
-A large rabbit hutch can easily be adapted for them – they could even be kept on a balcony or roof garden.
-They’ll need some daily attention, but as long as their hutch is secure from rats, the shutting in/letting out routine involved with larger poultry can be avoided.
+A large rabbit hutch with a small aviary-style run can easily be adapted for a few quail– which you could even keep on a balcony or roof garden with a little care.

 On a larger scale, quail can make an interesting addition to a garden or smallholding.
-If you’d prefer to give them a more natural lifestyle they can live in a run, but being so small they are very vulnerable to many predators, including rats and hawks.
-Bear in mind also that they don’t automatically seek the security of a house at dusk like chickens do.
+If you’d prefer to give them a more natural lifestyle, they can live in a large run, but being so small, they are vulnerable to many predators, including rats and hawks, so you must cover their run.
+Bear in mind also that they don’t automatically seek the security of a house at dusk as chickens do.

-Ventilation in their house is particularly important as quail produce higher levels of ammonia than other poultry.
-They’ll need some extra protection when the temperatures fall, but can continue laying throughout winter if artificial lighting is provided.
+Ventilation in quail houses is crucial as they produce higher levels of ammonia than other poultry.
+They’ll need some extra protection when the temperatures fall but can continue laying throughout winter if artificial lighting is provided for them.

 Depending on the light levels, you can expect quail to come into lay from around 8-12 weeks old.
-They should then lay well for their first year or so, with natural life-expectancy being two to four years.
-Eggs are small but have a high proportion of yolk to white, and apart from being a delicious little titbit can also be used in many recipes requiring eggs.
+They should then lay well for their first year or so, with natural life expectancy being two to four years.
+Eggs are small but have a high proportion of yolk to white, and apart from being a delicious little titbit, quails’ eggs can also be pickled and used in many other recipes requiring eggs.